ISDuBA/ISDuBA/docs/isdubad-config.md

 - `feed_importer`: Name of the user that is doing the feed imports.
 Defaults to `feedimporter`.
 - `publishers_tlps`: Rules what the feed import is allowed to import.
 Defaults to `{ "*" = [ "WHITE", "GREEN", "AMBER", "RED" ] }`
 - `default_message`: The message that should be displayed inside the source manager.
+- `aes_key`: A crypto token in form of 64 character long hex string used to encrypt security sensitive\
+   fields in the database like passphrasses and private keys.
+Defaults to "".\
+   If an empty token is given, the server will generate a new one every time it starts.\
+   You can store the generated token in the config file to re-gain access to the encrypted data.\
+   Alternatively you can put the token in a separate file and store the path to this file\
+   in this option prefixed by `@`.\
+   You can generate a token yourself e.g. by entering this command:\
+   `dd if=/dev/urandom bs=32 count=1 status=none | xxd -p -c 32`

 ### <a name="section_remote_validator"></a> Section `[remote_validator]` Remote validator